joncursi/cheddur-whitepaper/whitepaper.md

 and the Cheddur team, Cheddur tokens (CHDR) will be introduced in version 2.0 of the platform.
 The purpose of this token system is to:

-* Establish a reputation system to delegate user influence in the network.
+* Establish a reputation system to designate user influence in the network.
 * Determine the subjective quality of each user-generated review using the wisdom of the crowd.
 * Incentivize users to create and curate the highest-quality cryptocurrency